 West Antarctic Ice Sheet

-The Amundsen Seaย sectorย of the West Antarctic Ice Sheet is one region where grounding lines have retreated dramatically.ย Researchers have analyzed radar data collected in the Amundsen Sea region from European Earth Remote Sensing (ERS-1 and -2) satellites over decades to map the retreat of grounding lines in this area.
-Analyzing data for Pine Island between 1992 to 2011 revealed the retreat of the grounding line of that glacier by 19 miles (31 kilometers).
-Thwaites glaciers retreated by 9 miles (14 kilometers) during the same time period.
+The Amundsen Sea sector of the West Antarctic Ice Sheet is one region where grounding lines have retreated dramatically.
+Researchers used decades of radar data collected by the European Remote Sensing (ERS-1 and ERS-2) satellites to map changes in grounding line position across the Amundsen Sea sector.
+Analyzing data for Pine Island from 1992 to 2011 revealed the retreat of the grounding line of that glacier by 19 miles (31 kilometers).
+Thwaites Glacier retreated by 9 miles (14 kilometers) during the same time period.

 Denman Glacier, East Antarctica

 According to a study published in Geophysical Research Letters, researchers at NASA’s Jet Propulsion Laboratory and the University of California, Irvine (UCI) found that between 1996 and 2018, the grounding line on the western flank of Denman Glacier retreated about 5.4 kilometers (3.4 miles).
-Denman Glacier’s retrograde bed on the western flank makes it particular vulnerable to accelerated retreat due to warmer ocean waters being bale to penetrate further inland.
-Researchers calculate that a collapse of this glacier would contribute to a 1.5 meter rise in global sea levels.
+Denman Glacier’s retrograde bed on its western flank makes it particularly vulnerable to accelerated retreat due to warmer ocean waters being able to penetrate further inland.
+Researchers estimate that a complete collapse of Denman Glacier could raise global sea levels by about 1.5 meters.

 Monitoring and research of grounding lines